Subnet 1 Current Competitions

 * All matches produce a history file, with activation logs and simulation timestamps detailing miner metrics at the given point in the simulation.

-## 3. Energy Arbitrage
+## 2. Energy Arbitrage <a href="#energy-arbitrage" id="energy-arbitrage"></a>

 **Energy storage arbitrage** is a core problem in modern electricity markets: a battery operator can profit by purchasing power when prices are low and selling it back when prices are high, but must act under uncertainty as real-time prices deviate from day-ahead forecasts due to weather, demand shocks, and transmission congestion.